jeyabalajis/aws-certified-sa-pro-notes/docs/identity/identity_federation.md

 - Preferred by aws.
 - Can create Roles within Cognito with least privileges.
 - **Key Advantages**: MFA, Data sync and anonymous users support.
+- Cognito Identity Pools (CIP): Identity pools are used to obtain temporary, limited-privilege credentials for AWS service.
+An IAM Role is assumed providing access tp aws services.

+### Cognito User Pools & Identity Pools

+1. Authenticate with CUP & get JWT Token
+2. Exchange Tokens for Credentials from CIP
+3. Use Credentials to access aws services

 ### Web Identity Federation - IAM Policy